Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 has risen from a doubtful experiment to be

-one of the fixed enterprises and institations of
+one of the fixed enterprises and institations of |

-the land, is as follows: “American Rights in
+the land, “Ameriean Rights in

-the University of Michigan.
+| the University of Michigan.
 “Public Opinion

 and the Civil Service,” by E L. Godkin, editor